-- Most departments saw a favorable variance in expenditures due to controlled spending. - Other local taxes such as sales and use, meals and lodging taxes and business licenses taxes were much higher than previously budgeted due to increased prices and spending. - Police, Fire and Rescue, Public Works, and Recreation were all overbudget due to non-budgetary items such as retirements and the issuances of new leases as required by GASB Statement No. 87.
+- Most departments saw a favorable variance in expenditures due to unfilled positions and other controlled spending. - Other local taxes such as sales and use, meals and lodging taxes and business licenses taxes were much higher than previously budgeted due to increased prices and spending. - Real estate taxes were higher than previously budgeted due to a 31.63% 2023 reassessment.